-Comprehensive Assessment of At Risk Mental States (CAARMS) - supervisor (NHS England)
+Comprehensive Assessment of at Risk Mental States (CAARMS) - Supervisor

 Maudsley Learning, in collaboration with King’s College London University and the Outreach and Support in South London (OASIS) team at South London and Maudsley (SLaM) NHS Foundation Trust, have been commissioned to deliver online training in the use of the Comprehensive Assessment of At Risk Mental States (CAARMS) clinical interview to NHS England staff working in psychosis early detection or early intervention services, or other mental health services.